ninech/uberzeit/README.md

     apt-get install libxml2 libxml2-dev libxslt1-dev libcurl4-openssl-dev ruby1.9.1 ruby1.9.1-dev postgresql-9.1 libpq-dev git build-essential

 Install RubyGems from https://rubygems.org.
+Do not use the `rubygems` package from the repository as it's outdated and only works on Ruby 1.8.
 Then:

     gem install bundler